-All Bio Bidet electric bidets are equipped with a heated seat with variable temperature.
+All Bio Bidet electric bidets are equipped with a heated seat with variable temperatures.

 Intuitive Control And All Other Features Standard Features

-All the functions, be it on demand or preset can be executed on either the remote control or side panel.
+All the functions, be it on demand or preset, can be executed on either the remote control or side panels.
 The button labels on the control are pretty self-explanatory with texts and icons.
-And the more advanced models will have an LCD screen that offers greater ease in operating and presetting of the respective features.
+And the more advanced models will have an LCD screen that offers greater ease in operating and presetting the respective features.

 The models with remote control are more popular with users as it offers mobility and flexibility.
-However, the side control panel is preferred by those who don’t want to deal with battery replacement and the frustration of misplacing the RC.
+However, the side control panel is a favorite among those who don’t want to deal with battery replacement and the frustration of misplacing the RC.
 So this is also a consideration when deciding on which bidet model to buy.

 - Night light – Helps you navigate to the toilet in the dark if you don’t want to turn on the blinding bathroom light.

-- Easy nozzle replacement – You can have your personal nozzle if you feel icky about sharing.
+- Easy nozzle replacement – You can have a personal nozzle if you feel icky about sharing.
 But please don’t keep it next to your toothbrush or other personal effects.